aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/data-binding/implementing-griddesktops-data-binding-feature-in-worksheets/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-Articles-DataBindingFeature-DeclareGlobalVariable.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-Articles-DataBindingFeature-DeclareGlobalVariable.cs" >}}
 ## **Filling DataSet with Data from Database**
 Now connect to the sample database to fetch and fill data into a DataSet object.